Mangalwedha jowar: Description

 Mangalwedha Jowar is a variety of sorghum known for its sweet taste and nutritional value.
 It has bold, lustrous grains with thin pericarp and offers high grain and fodder yield and quality.
 This variety contains a high percentage of glucose compared to other types of Jowar.

 Mangalwedha Jowar has been cultivated for several hundred years for grain and fodder use.
 It is grown under receding soil moisture after the rains and has low temperature tolerance.
 It also has inherent traits that save it from insects and diseases.

 In 1930, Mangalwedha Jowar was selected at the Mohol Research Centre to develop hybrid varieties of Jowar.
 Several varieties were developed at ICRISAT incorporating genes from Mangalwedha Maldandi.

 Mangalwedha Jowar dominates the post-monsoon season sorghum areas in India.
-The roti made from Mangalwedha Jowar is considered to be of high quality in terms of taste and softness due to its rich glutin content.
+The roti made from Mangalwedha Jowar is considered to be of high quality in terms of taste and softness due to its rich gluten content.
 Farmers also report that the milk of cows and buffaloes contains high fat content after consuming Maldandi Fodder, resulting in higher market prices.
 Additionally, farmers do not use pesticides or fungicides for Mangalwedha Jowar as it is resistant to diseases and pests.